WTX

 - WebSocket

-If dynamic or nested routes are needed, then it is necessary to activate the matchit
+If dynamic or nested routes are needed, then please activate the matchit

 feature.
 Without it, only simple and flat routes will work.

-To use this functionality, it necessary to activate the http-server-framework
+To use this functionality, it is necessary to activate the http-server-framework

 feature.